KafuiG/CMU_Coursework/CritiquebyDesign.md

 ## Step 1: find a data visualization (with data you can use!)
+In 2015, the United Nations set universal (i.e., 100%) access to affordable, reliable and clean electricity by 2030 as Goal 7 of its Sustainable Development Goals (SDGs).
+However, as of 2020, over 800 million people lack access to electricity, 600 million of which reside in sub-Saharan Africa.
+As such, efforts have been made to increase electricity access in the sub-continent.
+In light of this, utility companies and other stakeholders in the energy sector have sought to determine how demand for electricity will evolve in the coming years.
+Thus, I chose to visualize the Ethiopian Energy Authority's electricity demand projections to show the projected trend in demand over the coming years, per their estimates.

 ## Step 2: critique the visualization
 I will be critiquing this visualization based on the following criteria based on using Stephen Frew’s Data Visualization Effectiveness Profile.